-The annotation was assisted by the CoBaLT tool (Kenter et al, 2012), a Webbased editor which supports the creation of corpus-based lexicons.
-The tool allows a common annotation to be assigned to a sequence of consecutive words, and also accepts compound lemmas and compound part-of-speech categories.
-The annotation of the corpus is based on the 22nd edition of the Diccionario de la Lengua Española (Real Academia Española, 2001a) which has served as a primary reference in determining the lemmas.
+The annotation was assisted by the CoBaLT tool (Kenter et al, 2012), a Webbased editor which supports the annotation of corpora and creation of corpusbased lexicons.
+In addition the tool allows a common annotation to be assigned to a sequence of consecutive words, and also accepts compound lemmas and in the GT section, it contains only one third of the word forms because the six volumes of the Diccionario de la lengua castellana account for 4 million word forms in the GT section.

+compound part-of-speech categories.

+For the annotation of the corpus we used the 22nd edition of the Diccionario de la Lengua Española (Real Academia Española, 2001a) as a primary reference in determining the lemmas.
 For archaisms, the on-line version of the Nuevo Tesoro Lexicográfico de la Lengua Española (Real Academia Española, 2001b), which compiles Spanish historical dictionaries dating from 1726 (up to the 21st edition of the Diccionario de la Lengua Española), was employed as a secondary reference.